 Autotransplant (Or Autograft)-the surgical transfer of an organ or tissue from one (1) location to another within the same individual.

-Benefit Period-the specified period of time in which and Participant's benefits for incurred Covered Services accumulate toward annual benefit limits, Deductible amounts and Out-of-Pocket Limits.
+Benefit Period-the specified period of time during which a Participant accumulates annual benefit limits, Deductible amounts and Out-of-Pocket Limits.